unicef/publicgoods-toolkit/community.md

 known as a 'hard fork' (or 'social fork') of the project.
-This entails copying the source code and creating a separate open-source project that's able to develop in a new direction -- an action that's entirely impossible under a non-open source code license.
+This entails copying the source code and creating a separate open-source project that's able to develop in a new direction -- an action that's entirely impossible under a non-open-source code license.
 A well known example of a hard fork would be the creation of LibreOffice from the OpenOffice code base, which was a mass market type open-source project sponsored by Sun Microsystems.
 When Oracle acquired Sun